bperez7/MultimodalDAW/README.md

 In order to upload personal tracks, a local server must be started and configured.
 I did this by using the built-in WebStorm server by starting up WebStorm, using it to open up my project files, and opening up http://localhost:63342/MultimodalDaw/prototyping/index.html in my browser (directory name may change depending on setup).
 I had some trouble with Internet Explorer and Firefox, so I would recommend using Chrome.
+Make sure to always allow access to the microphone.
+I would also recommend using an external monitor, because if the screen is too small the lower part of the interface will be cut off.